ViaVersionAddons/ViaChatFixer/README.md

 ## Installation

 Just put the ViaChatFixer jar in your plugins folder.

-Currently this plugin only works on Spigot, but Sponge support should be added soon.
-This plugin can work with BungeeCord as long as ViaVersion and this plugin are on the Spigot servers.
+ViaChatFixer currently supports ViaVersion v3.0 or higher.

-**All players online during a reload will not be able to have longer chat messages until they reconnect**
+All players online during a reload will not be able to have longer chat messages until they reconnect.

-## Planned features
+## Supported Platforms

-* Sponge support
-* BungeeCord support _(not sure)_
+ViaChatFixer can be installed on Bukkit/Spigot/Paper servers or on Sponge servers.

+If you are using a proxy, ViaVersion and ViaChatFixer must be installed on the backend servers.